HS96AJ/chat_app/README.md

 # chat_app

-an small chat app made by firebase for learning purposes
+an small chat app made with firebase for learning purposes